-Excepti ions Who to contact Stat Edu Sche Matt nissions to schools utory assessments of Special cational Needs (SEN) ool re-organisation proposals ters likely to require a Child Protection estigation Concerns should be raised directly with local authorities (LA).
+Exe ceptions Who to contact • Admissions to schools Statutory assessments of Special Educational Needs (SEN) School re-organisation proposals Matters likely to require a Child Protection Investigation Concerns should be raised directly with local authorities (LA).
 For school admissions, it will depend on who is the admission authority (either the School or the LA).
-Complaints about admission appeals for maintained schools are dealt with by the Local Government Ombudsman.
-Excl usion of children from School Further information about raising concerns about exclusion can be found at: www.gov.uk/schooldiscipline- exclusions/exclusions • Whi stleblowing There is a whistleblowing procedure for employees and volunteers.
-Other concerns can be raised direct with Ofsted by telephone on: 0300 123 3155, via email at: whistleblowing@ofsted.gov.uk f grievances and disciplinary edures These matters will be dealt with under the Trust's employment policies. othe nplaints about services provided by er providers who may use school nises or facilities.
+Complaints about admission appeals for maintained schools are dealt with by the Local Government Ombudsman. • Exclusion of children from School Further information about raising concerns about exclusion can be found at: www.gov.uk/schooldiscipline- exclusions/exclusions • Whistleblowing There is a whistleblowing procedure for employees and volunteers.
+Other concerns can be raised direct with Ofsted by telephone on: 0300 123 3155, via email at: whistleblowing@ofsted.gov.uk • Staff grievances and disciplinary procedures These matters will be dealt with under the Trust's employment policies. • Complaints about services provided by other providers who may use school premises or facilities.
 Providers should have their own complaints procedure to deal with complaints about services.
 They should be contacted direct.